TedTschopp/tschopp.net/_posts/2006-01-04-the_path_west.md

 Slowly slip the sands of time
 Past my fingers, through my hands.
 Crashing waves and pounding surf
-Tonight&#8217;s the night we leave this earth
+Tonight's the night we leave this earth

 Companions brave our task complete.
 Some come to live, some come to sleep.